Greetings from PPD STUDIOS!

 Jewellery and watches need to be taken off and long hair should be tied back to avoid getting tangled on the equipment.
 This includes earrings with butterfly backs, any dangling jewellery etc

-Clothing cannot have zips, poppers etc - nothing that can snag the Silks!
-Check running leggings for pockets with zips at the back.
+Clothing cannot have zips, poppers or embellishments etc - as these can snag the Silks!
+Please check running leggings for pockets with zips at the back.

 No long acrylic nails.
 If Silks are snagged/torn they have to be replaced which is very costly!